 International Choreographers Residency Program

-The International Choreographers Residency (ICR) program invites promising choreographers to ADF for six and a half weeks and immerses them in the unique breadth and depth of the ADF environment.
+The International Choreographers Residency (ICR) program invites promising choreographers to ADF for five and a half weeks and immerses them in the unique breadth and depth of the ADF environment.
 Since the ICRs come from such a wide variety of backgrounds, and since each has different and individual needs to be met, the program is designed to be flexible enough to accommodate each participant’s individual agenda by providing an abundance of program options.
 ADF makes many of its resources available to the ICRs, including:

 - The opportunity to see performances by the masters of modern dance as well as the newest emerging talent (from the U.S. and around the world).

 - The opportunity to present work created or set on ADF students.

 - The opportunity to teach one master class in ADF’s WFSS program.

 - An archival repository containing film and video footage of ADF’s performances and special activities dating back to the 1930s — an invaluable resource chronicling the history of an art form.

 “I spend 24 hours a day thinking, taking classes, observing, and thinking about my process as a choreographer, my process as a creator—and that was the most important thing I found—to be closer with the process, to start to look for the real thing in dance.” –Raul Parrao – ICR, Mexico

 The cost for this unique program is $5,500 which includes tuition, performance tickets, room, board, and health fee.
 Participants are responsible for their own transportation to and from the US.